 Upon a change of control of the Company, William Hill will have the right to purchase a perpetual sub-license to the NeoSphere platform and any software updates and development that we provided to WHG (the "IP Option") for a price of £15 million.
 We have also agreed to provide WHG with the IP Option following the completion of a four year period from the date of the WH Term Sheet.
 For additional information on our relationship with William Hill, see "Related Party Transactions - Relationship with William Hill."
-Revenues received from William Hill in exchange for the sub-license to use the NeoSphere platform and the related services accounted for 16% of the Company's revenues in the year ended December 31, 2021, 13.6% of the Company's revenues in the year ended December 31, 2020 and 17.0% of the Company's revenues in the year ended December 31, 2019.
+Revenues received from William Hill in exchange for the sub-license to use the NeoSphere platform and the related services accounted for 16% of the Company's revenues in the year ended December 31, 2021, 13.6% of the Company's revenues in the year ended December 31, 2019.
 In the event that WHG terminates the WH Term Sheet, we will cease to generate revenues from William Hill.
 Additionally, the termination of our strategic relationship with William Hill could be negatively perceived by the market and could harm our brand and reputation.